 When is the best time of year to visit Nairobi?

 Nairobi can be visited at any time of the year, although July to October, or January/February are the ideal times to visit Nairobi.

 Why was I in Nairobi just for 24 hours:

-So I asked her what she had planned for Nairobi, she said she had nothing planned.
+So I asked her what she had planned for Nairobi, and she said she had nothing planned.
 So I said ok I’m coming with you.
 She literally was over the moon!
 It was so last minute and spontaneous which made it so exciting!

-Like this post?
+Like this post on 24 Hours in Nairobi?
 Pin it for later!